“Long before there were maps, there were reference points.

 Why brands drift?

 What happens when a guiding story is not there?
-The effort increases, but the impact doesn’t.

 - Paid media needs to be louder to compensate for weak recall